 I am a Designer first and foremost.
 I use design thinking methodologies to help solve business problems.
-I place a high value on clear communication and direction, and my ideation, pitch-work and design savvy has led me to success in industries ranging from entertainment to finance.
+I place a high value on clear communication and direction, and my ideation, pitch-work, and design-savvy have led me to success in industries ranging from entertainment to finance.

 My experience as a digital strategist and UX designer has guided me to move beyond the surface application of marketing and advertising tactics, and work toward a more product-oriented focus.
 To continually retool, optimize and improve at the product level—where most of the deeper customer interactions take place.
 Where the consumer/user is given a voice, the work becomes more meaningful.
 And where the work is measurably effective, it gains merit.

-In the late 90's to late 2000's, I owned an Orlando, Florida-based shop—called Juicy Temples—which specialized in image and interactive design for arts and entertainment brands.
+In the late '90s to late 2000s, I owned an Orlando, Florida-based design shop—called Juicy Temples—which specialized in image and interactive design for arts and entertainment brands.
 There, I worked with and managed a handful of incredibly talented young creatives and business people.
 That lil’ design shop did some great work over the course of a 13 year run.
 Many of the pieces in my portfolio represent that time-period and those collaborations.

 My work has been recognized by leading industry publications and has also been honored with numerous awards:

 Gold at the Financial Communications Society (FCS) Awards for the State Street Global Advisors Tablet Ad “Vending Machine” – 2015